 Industry and Lifestyle in the Ubaid Period

 Hundreds of years before the rise of Ur (which coincided with a widespread spike in knowledge of arts and sciences and a corresponding diminishment of ae'jin repositories), the older culture of Abraham's time was being replaced by increasing master and guild resources in both knowledge and skills, which stimulated a growing trade in high quality manufactured goods as well as contributed to a burgeoning urbanization of populations.
 Over the course of hundreds of years such civil developments would reach their peaks.
 The Ubaid period though was not without various small scale industries and trade including pottery and basket and fibre weaving, flax and wool, butter and cheese and seasonal grain and seed crops.
-It is interesting that Abraham mentions some of these occupations which confirms that Oahspe provided information about that time which was yet to be uncovered by archaeologists decades later.
-Until recently it was believed that wool from sheep was not used until the Uruk period some 500 years later, but analysis of archaeological evidence gathered from the Tels of Northern Syria and Northern Mesopotamia indicates that wool from domesticated sheep for wool (and milk) from around 4,000 bce but not before the fifth millennium (5,000 bce).
-Although evidence of domesticated sheep does go back to even earlier times, they were most likely not kept for subsistence on their flesh since that would have required very large flocks due to the low fertility of sheep, and the arid climate would not sustain such large flocks in any concentrated numbers.
+It is interesting that Abraham mentions some of these occupations, which confirms that Oahspe provided information about that time which was yet to be uncovered by archaeologists decades later.
+Until recently it was believed that wool from sheep was not used until the Uruk period some 500 years later, but more recent analysis of archaeological evidence gathered from the Tels of Northern Syria and Northern Mesopotamia indicates that wool was gathered and spun from domesticated sheep from around 4,000 bce but not before the fifth millennium (5,000 bce).
+Although evidence of domesticated sheep does go back to even earlier times, they were most likely used for wool and milk and not for subsistence on their flesh since that would have required very large flocks.
+Due to the low fertility of sheep, and the arid climate, domesticated sheep could not be sustained in such large flocks in any concentrated numbers.
 Oahspe reveals that flocks of goats were herded by the Par'si'e "Shepherd Kings" during Fragapatti's cycle from around 9,000 years before present.
 And even before then, some 15,500 years ago, the lost tribes of Ghan Faithists travelling from Ham to Shem to Jaffeth and Jaffeth to Shem to Ham (which became the Silk Road in much later times) during the cycle of Thor, first tamed the wild goats of Par'si'e for their milk when they became separated from their fellow travelers in the land of the cannibals, and being vegetarian they could find no vegetable food in the sparsely vegetated land.

 Archaeo-zoologists have identified wool bearing sheep...from the fourth millennium bce...the existence of wool-bearing sheep is documented in early clay tablets of the third millennium bce...A growing emphasis upon the exploitation of wool during the fifth millennium [Spindles diminishing in size for spinning flax or wool fibers found in Tel Kosak Shamali and Telul Eth-Thalathat II in from 1956 to 1964 dating back to the 4th and 5th millenniums bce] supports a gradual increase in the raising and exploitation of wool-bearing sheep in the fifth and early fourth millenia bce.
 [Scholars argue] that the major shift from the use of flax to that of sheep's wool caused significant economic and social transformations and an accompanying re-organization of land exploitation, patterns of ownership, labor roles and social relationships, all of which are germane to the development of complex societies during fourth and third millennia bce....